AhmadVakil/NodeJS-Login/README.md

-## NodeJS-Login
+## NodeJS Login, Express, and Session
-Simple NodeJS authentication using Express and MySql.
+Simple NodeJS authentication example using Express and MySql.

-For this tutorial we'll be doing something a little different, instead of developing applications with PHP we'll be creating a login system with Node.js, Express, and MySQL.

 ## What you will be doing
 * Establishing a connection to a MySQL database and selecting rows using MySQL queries.